-In any area where downstream flooding is a concern the City may require additional rate control.
-Design calculations for the 2- year, 10-year, and 100-year storm events must be submitted to theCity for review and approval.
-For regional detention or stormwater management system, the city engineer shall recommend a proposed system charge to be administered by the City Council based upon an approved watershed master plan and an analysis of required drainage systems, projected costs and flood protection benefits provided to those properties directly or indirectly impacted by the regional detention or stormwater management system.
+C

 Subd.
-2. Design of Storage Facilities: The design of stormwater storage facilities shall accommodate a 100-year critical duration rainfall event, with this storage being provided above the normal outlet elevation.
+2. Design of Permanent Stormwater Treatment Systems: The design of permanent stormwater treatment systems shall accommodate a 100-year critical duration rainfall event, with this storage being provided above the normal outlet elevation.

 Subd.
 3. Design of Lateral and Collector Systems: Lateral and collector systems shall be designed to accommodate a 10-year return frequency storm event.
-These systems shall be defined as storm sewer that collects and conveys runoff from catch basins or other inlets from a localized drainage area to a trunk system or ponding facility.
+These systems shall be defined as storm sewer that collects and conveys runoff from catch basins or other inlets from a localized drainage area to a trunk system or basin facility.

 Subd.
 4. Design of Trunk Systems: Trunk systems shall be designed to convey the anticipated 100-year critical event stormwater flow rate.
 A trunk system shall be defined as the main channel of the stormwater system that receives water from multiple laterals or collectors or serves as an outlet and downstream conveyance system for a stormwater storage facility.
-The following table shall be used for the calculation of peak rates using the Rational Method: